obj-obj/robototes/src/pages/index.md

 #### Note:

-This is an experimental (unofficial) rewrite of the site that's mostly a skeleton currently.
-It will be shown to leadership some time in the future.
+This is an experimental (unofficial) rewrite of the site.
+It will be shown to leadership soon™.

 ## Who are we?